 While correcting visual acuity can seem like an obvious step, some athletes are unaware that they suffer from an undetected refractive error.
 Refractive errors are any number of different size and shape abnormalities that affect the eye’s ability to focus light on the retina, affecting vision.
 Depending on your athletic goals, you may wish to undergo a vision correction procedure like LASIK, which could eliminate the need for glasses and contacts.

 Athletic performance is not only enhanced in the gym; it also requires excellent visual processing speed and hand-eye coordination.
-Contact our local optometrist to learn more about the benefits of sports vision training and to schedule your sports vision test today.
+Contact our office at (954) 476-7631 to learn more about the benefits of sports vision training and to schedule your sports vision test today.